Diocese announces assignments for four priests

 Rev. Andrew E. Baranski, reappointed as Rector of the Basilica of the Sacred Heart of Jesus in Syracuse, effective July 1, 2017.

 Rev. Artur W. Krawczenko, reappointed as Pastor of the Church of the Sacred Heart & St. Mary, Our Lady of Czestochowa in New York Mills, effective July 1, 2017.
-In addition, he was recently appointed as the Administrator of St. Patrick-St. Anthony in Chadwicks.
+In addition, he was recently appointed as the Administrator of St. Patrick-

 The following is a new assignment: